pangeo-data/cmr/README.md

 ### Introduction

-This repo asks (answers) pangeo-centric questions...
+This repo asks (answers) some pangeo-centric questions...

 > **NASA intends the pangeo project will support access to earth remote sensing data (and related)